 - Feeling as if your jaw is locked in place

 If you do, then the problem may be a TMJ disorder, also just called TMD.
 This is an often painful and bothersome condition that happens as a result of dysfunction in your temporomandibular joints, which connect the lower jaw to your skull.
 Dr. Pam West can provide TMJ therapy in Las Vegas to help alleviate the pain.
 In addition, she has several suggestions for some self-care practices you can use that might be helpful, too.

 Self-Care for TMD

 - Don’t clench your teeth.
 As you go through the day, you may not even realize that you are tightening your jaw muscles.
 To relax your jaw, touch the tip of your tongue to the roof of your mouth while keeping your lips together.
-This keeps your upper and lower and teeth from touching and your jaw can relax.
+This keeps your upper and lower teeth from touching and your jaw can relax.

 - Take over-the-counter anti-inflammatory and pain reduction medications according to Dr. West’s instructions.

-At the sleep center in Las Vegas, Dr. West can also teach you a few exercises and stretches that can be quite helpful for people dealing with TMD.
+At our sleep center in Las Vegas, Dr. West can also teach you a few exercises and stretches that can be quite helpful for people dealing with TMD.
 Call the office today to schedule a consultation.